vaulot/vaulot.academic.site/content/project/metapr2.md

 +++

-This is a new project which aims at making publicly available a database of curated metabarcodes processed with [dada2](https://benjjneb.github.io/dada2/tutorial.html) and for which taxonomy is assigned with [PR2](https://github.com/pr2database/pr2database).
+This project aims at making publicly available a database of curated metabarcodes processed with [dada2](https://benjjneb.github.io/dada2/tutorial.html) and for which taxonomy is assigned with [PR2](https://github.com/pr2database/pr2database).

 We have developed an interactive web site which allows to visualize, analyze and download the processed data.
 This includes treemaps of taxonomy, barplots as a function of environmental variables, abundance maps as well as alpha and beta diversity analyses.

-The first version of the database (1.0.0) will be released by the end of 2021  and will contain 41 public data sets including:
+The first version of the database (1.1) has been released in Spring 2022 (https://shiny.metapr2.org).

+THe paper presenting the database is now published.

+Vaulot, D., Sim, C.W.H., Ong, D., Teo, B., Biwer, C., Jamy, M., Lopes dos Santos, A., 2022. metaPR2: a database of eukaryotic 18S rRNA metabarcodes with an emphasis on protists.
+Molecular Ecology Resources. https://doi.org/10.1111/1755-0998.13674

+It contains 41 public data sets including:

 * Arctic Ocean - Polarstern expedition ARK-XXVII/3 - 2012
 * Arctic Ocean Survey - 2005-2011